 Per the Americans with Disabilities Act (ADA), all public colleges and universities must ensure deaf and hard of hearing students have equal access to all activities, regardless of funding.

-In addition to classroom adaptations, students with hearing loss need accommodations if living in a dorm.
+In addition to classroom adaptations, students with hearing loss need accommodations if they are living in a dorm.
 They must speak with their resident director regarding emergency alert devices for deaf and hard of hearing students.
 A bed shaker or pillow vibrator can be wired to the building’s alert system to wake the student in case of fire or other emergency.
 The student can also use a bed shaker, lamp shaker, or vibrating alarm to assist with their wake schedule.
 They also need a system of notification when someone knocks on their door.
 A doorbell connected to a flashing light is a common solution.
 If the student has a roommate, it is important to discuss with the roommate all necessary accommodations and answer any questions.
 Thorough communication is essential to ensure both students have a healthy understanding of abilities and expectations from the start.

 Clear communication with parents is also important.
 The student must realize the parental role changes when they enter this stage of education.
 Once they turn 18, they have reached legal adult status.
 This limits the access parents have to their academic records.
 In grade school, parents were automatically notified of academic progress and had open access to disability and academic records.